dxoverdy/Alpha2MQTT/README.md

 * If the register has documentation which suggests values are in hex, keep in mind they need to be written in a single base 10 value (standard numbers you count with) regardless of whether you are writing to a single two-byte register or a double four-byte register.
 And all hex values are read out in base 10 bytes, each between 0 and 255.
 What does this mean exactly?
 Take register 0x080F, the Modbus address.
 The documentation refers to the value being 0x55 in hex.
 This is true, however this will be read out in rawData as 0, 85.
 If you wanted to change the Modbus address to 0x56, you would use a value of 86.
 This would be read out in rawData as 0, 86.

-** There is a hex starter for ten at the bottom of this document.
+* There is a hex starter for ten contained in the README.txt file.

 Alpha2MQTT will do the rest and will return the response via the following topic which you can subscribe to: